Q: What is the length of the M.S. in Analytics program?

 Q: Will I be able to request CPT or OPT?
 Is the Analytics program a STEM major?

 A: International graduates typically apply for OPT (Optional Practical Training) after they graduate.
 MSAN qualifies as a STEM major.
-International students apply for CPT (Curricular Practical Training) during the academic year if their practicum assignment is paid (some practicums are paid and some are not at the discretion of the client company).
-Please direct all further questions regarding CPT, OPT, or STEM to the office of International Student and Scholar Services at email@example.com.
+International students apply for CPT (Curricular Practical Training) during the academic year for their practicum assignment.
+Please direct all further questions regarding CPT, OPT, or STEM to the office of International Student and Scholar Services at firstname.lastname@example.org.